MaksimMelnik/STS-Simple-Solver/README.md

 # STSe-01D-Solver
 Universal State-to-state modeling code.
 Allows to simulate 1D and 0D chemical-electronic-vabrational relaxation.
-It's importans fiture is accounting of electronic excitation.
+It's importans feature is accounting of electronic excitation.
 Only for atoms and diatomic molecules.
 ### todo
 - add a brief description how to use the code to the README
 - add a reference on the prof. Nagnibeda's and prof. Kustova's book